splunk-soar-connectors/microsoft365defender/manual_readme_content.md

 ## Explanation of Asset Configuration Parameters

--   Tenant ID - It is the Directory ID of the Microsoft Azure Active Directory on the Microsoft Azure portal.
+-   Tenant ID - It is the Directory ID of the Microsoft Entra ID on the Microsoft Azure portal.
--   Client ID - It is the Application ID of an application configured in the Microsoft Azure Active Directory.
+-   Client ID - It is the Application ID of an application configured in the Microsoft Entra ID.
 -   Client Secret - It is the secret string used by the application to prove its identity when requesting a token.
-It can be generated for the configured application on the Microsoft Azure Active Directory.
+It can be generated for the configured application on the Microsoft Entra ID.
 -   Non-Interactive Auth - It is used to determine the authentication method.
 If it is checked then non-Interactive auth will be used otherwise interactive auth will be used.
 Whenever this checkbox is toggled then the test connectivity action must be run again.